 Drug abuse and addiction are widespread problems throughout the world.
 The following information about substance abuse in the United States is from the 2020 edition of the National Survey on Drug Use and Health, which is conducted each year by the Substance Abuse and Mental Health Services Administration (SAMHSA):

-How to Convince Someone to go to Rehab
+Steps to Convince Someone to Go to Rehab

 If you’ve been trying to figure out how to convince someone to go to rehab, here are a few points to consider:

-• Educate yourself first: Do some research about addiction, treatment, and recovery.
-The more you understand what your loved one has been dealing with, the better prepared you will be to provide meaningful advice.
-Also, as you learn about treatment and recovery, you’ll be in a good position to discuss the many options that are available to your loved one.
+- Educate yourself first: Research addiction, treatment, and recovery.
+Understanding what your loved one has been dealing with will prepare you to provide meaningful advice.
+Learning about treatment and recovery options will also help you discuss the available choices effectively.

-• Consider an intervention: This shouldn’t be your first choice, but it may become necessary.
-Do not try to base the intervention on what you’ve seen in films or on TV.
-It is important to conduct extensive planning before you host an intervention.
-You may also want to consider involving a professional in this process.
+- Consider an intervention: This shouldn’t be your first choice, but it may become necessary.
+Don’t base the intervention on what you’ve seen in films or TV.
+Conduct extensive planning beforehand, and consider involving a professional in the process.

 Can You Force Someone to go to Rehab in California?